SantiagoFerreiraC/Copilot/README.md

 ## Usage

-1. Run `python main.py` to start the project.
+1. Run `streamlit run main.py` to start the project.
 2. Follow the instructions on the console.

 ## Contributing